nyc-crh/site/content/gallery/lexington-school-for-deaf.md

 title: Deaf Students Protest New School Head
 author: David Firestone
 citation: >
- "Deaf Students Protest New School Head" in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/lexington-school-for-deaf."
+ "Deaf Students Protest New School Head," David Firestone, in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/lexington-school-for-deaf.
 imageFeatured: lexington-school-for-deaf.jpg
+imageFeaturedAlt: >
-imageFeaturedAlt: Newspaper article with photo of protestors outside of a school holding signs.
-One reads, "Deaf CEO Now"
+ Protestors outside of a school holding signs.
+One says, "Deaf CEO Now!"
+detailedDescription:
 embed:
 embedTitle:
 text: lexington-school-for-deaf
 mapembed:
 audio:
 audioTitle:
+audioTranscript:
 video:
 videoTitle:
 closeRdImg: nicolyn-plummer-video-sm.jpg
 closeRdLink: /teaching-resources/close-reading-examples/nicolyn-plummer-video/
 eventname: Students at Lexington School for the Deaf protest the hiring of a non-Deaf CEO.
 caption: Students at the Lexington School for the Deaf in Queens organized to demand a Deaf principal for their school.
-archive_source: >
+archive_source: "*New York Times*"
- *New York Times*
 source_link:
 copyright: Under copyright.
-Used by permission.
+Used with permission.
 categories:
 - student activism
 - Queens
 - k-12 education
 tags:
 - Deaf culture
 - self-determination
-- American Sign Language
+- American Sign language
 questions:
 - Why did Deaf people push for Deaf leaders at their schools?
 - How might having a Deaf CEO help students and teachers?